dhruvdevu/GenreClassificationDL/index.md

 <iframe src="https://open.spotify.com/embed/track/5Q0Nhxo0l2bP3pNjpGJwV1" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 There is a clear pattern in how the pitch with the highest intensity evolves.
-The maximum pitch spike periodically and frequently.
+The maximum pitch spikes periodically and frequently.
 Furthermore, the intensity of various pitches change quickly and often, indicating a high energy song.

-Notice also that at every timestep, many pitches are registered simulatniously.
-We expect the maximum pitch at every timestep to be Miley Cyrus voice, but the other pitches are most likely attributed to the many sound effects in the song.
+Notice that at every timestep many pitches are registered simultaneously.
+While we expect the maximum pitch at every timestep to be Miley Cyrus' voice, the other pitches are most likely attributed to the many sound effects in the song.

 <iframe width="700" height="400" seamless="seamless" frameBorder="0" scrolling="yes" src="Pictures/PlotlyPlots/chroma_Party In The U.S.A._Miley Cyrus.html"></iframe>